 The Blue Letter Bible is a free, searchable online Bible program providing access to many different Bible translations including: KJV, NKJV, NLT, ESV, and many others.
 In addition, in-depth study tools are provided on the site with access to commentaries, encyclopedias, dictionaries, and other technological resources.
 For the young-at-heart, there are Bible study videos, word boards, and snap boards.

 The Chosen is a free 2020 television drama based on the life of Jesus Christ.
 Its first season was the highest crowd-funded TV series or film project of all time.
+It is also available on youtube.

 The Crisler Library in Oxford, England, holds the research collection of B. Cobbey Crisler, a Bible scholar and Christian Scientist.
 His books and transcripts are available for sale to support the ongoing archeological work of the Crisler Library.